HONOR GUARD

 The Honor Guard on top of performing funeral services for veterans, interact with the community on military holidays and other events, and demonstrate the proper way to dispose of a U.S. flag.

 According to VFW’s Congressional Charter, the organization has a duty to "perpetuate the memory and history of our dead.”
 And to ensure that no Veteran, who has honorably served in the United States Armed Forces goes without their much-deserved final Honors.
+So to honor this time driven tradition, Veterans of Foreign Wars (VFW) Post 573 houses the Harrison County Honor Guard as a community service.

 All veterans are welcome to join the Harrison County Honor Guard, we are always looking for new volunteers.